qutip/qutip/doc/installation.rst

 Installation on Microsoft Windows
 +++++++++++++++++++++++++++++++++

 The developers of QuTiP have not touched Windows in several years, and will be continuing this trend for the foreseeable future.
-Therefore we recommend the *[http://www.enthought.com/products/epd.php Enthought Python Distribution]* version 7.1 or higher to satisfy the QuTiP dependencies.
-QuTiP has also been reported to work out-of-the-box with http://www.pythonxy.com Python(x,y).
+Therefore we recommend the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.
+QuTiP has also been reported to work out-of-the-box with `Python(x,y) <http://www.pythonxy.com>`_.

 Does it work?
 =============